Trout Fishing in Switzerland, Swiss Alps Flyfishing

 15% discount on consecutive days !

 Please contact me via my contact form to reserve a specific date or if you’d like more information.
-Once you are ready to book I will need your credit card details as guarantee.
+Once you are ready to book I will kindly require a non-refundable deposit payment of CHF 200.
+You can comfortably settle the deposit payment thru my payments page (credit card or PayPal).

-The full amount will be due in cash on our fishing day.
+The remaining balance will be due in cash on our fishing day.
 (CHF or EUROs)

-For no-shows- the full amount will be charged to your card.
+For no-shows- the full amount due will be charged to your card.

 Obviously, should our trip be cancelled due to weather/water conditions, you will owe me nothing at all.